 4. Spring Into Action to Help Your Community

 As spring approaches, kids are ready to get out of the house, and parents are ready for a break.
 A Spring Community Day gives everyone a chance to get active in helping their community prepare for the changing of the season.
 Organize groups to work in local gardens and clean up roadsides.
 And don’t forget to plan an end-of-the-day party to celebrate your hard work!

 As camp is fast approaching, get everyone excited to return to the great outdoors with field games and athletic competitions at camp.
 Organize a multi-event day of outdoor contests and games, including swim-athons, hike-athons, and more!
 This is a great opportunity to show off any brand new facilities (playgrounds, shelters, etc) that you may have built or improved upon since last year, as well as a chance for potential campers to check out the grounds.

 Camper engagement doesn’t have to stop on the last day of camp.
 You can boost camp spirit and build anticipation for next summer all year long.
-Whether it’s a special event, a family day, or a camp throw-back event, year-round engagement will strengthen your connections with current families, as well as provide opportunities to grow with new ones.
-So pull out your planner and start brainstorming!
+Whether it’s a special event, a family day, or a camp throwback event, year-round engagement will strengthen your connections with current families, as well as provide opportunities to grow with new ones.
+We're here to help!
+Pull out your planner and start brainstorming!